martyr-deepin/arch-deepin/README.md

     manually to avoid such issues, but most of the cases, please install the packages manually through `pacman -U`.

-  - Install Deepin packages failed, report `Maximum file size exceeded`
+  - Install Deepin packages from OBS failed, report `Maximum file size exceeded`

     The repository site of openSUSE looks like not friendly to